WHY THE SKIN MICROBIOME IS SO IMPORTANT

 2. Influence on skin aging

 The skin microbiome also influences the aging process of the skin.
 As we age, the composition of the microbiome changes, which can make the skin more susceptible to diseases.
-Probiotics and prebiotics for the skin can help mitigate these changes and promote skin health.
+Probiotics and prebiotics for the skin can help alleviate these changes and promote skin health.

-3. Microbiome and Skincare
+3. Microbiome and skin care

-INNOVATIVE APPROACHES IN SKIN CARE
+INNOVATIVE APPROACHES IN SKINCARE

 After each application, it feels like my skin is thanking me for finally understanding what it needs.